xyfir/ptorx/docs/self-host.md

 # Upgrading Ptorx

 This is a general guide for upgrading from one version of Ptorx to another.
-It's likely there are more specific steps you'll have to follow based on your current version and that of which you wish to upgrade to.
+It's likely there are more specific steps you'll have to follow based on your current version and that of which you wish to upgrade to, but these steps should typically get you at least 90% of the way there.

 To begin the process of upgrading Ptorx, let's first reset the repos and pull in changes: